Culture of Brazil: Music

 Music is one of the most instantly recognizable elements of Brazilian culture.
-Many different genres and styles have emerged in Brazil, such as samba, choro, bossa nova, MPB, frevo, forró, maracatu, sertanejo, brega and axé.
+Many different genres and styles have emerged in Brazil, such as samba, pagode, sertanejo, brega, bossa nova, MPB, frevo, forró, maracatu and axé.

 Samba

 Samba is among the most popular music genres in Brazil and is widely regarded as the country's national musical style.
 It developed from the mixture of European and African music, brought by slaves in the colonial period and originated in the state of Bahia.
 In the early 20th century, modern samba emerged and was popularized in Rio de Janeiro behind composers such as Noel Rosa, Cartola and Nelson Cavaquinho among others.
 The movement later spread and gained notoriety in other regions, particularly in Bahia and São Paulo.
 Contemporary artists include Martinho da Vila, Zeca Pagodinho and Paulinho da Viola.

 Samba makes use of a distinct set of instruments, among the most notable are the cuíca, a friction drum that creates a high-pitched squeaky sound, the cavaquinho, a small instrument of the guitar family, and the pandeiro, a hand frame drum.
 Other instruments are the surdos, agogôs, chocalhos and tamborins.